PART 3: “BLACK” JACK PART OF 10 HALLS OF FAME

 Truth is, there aren’t many NBA No. 1 draft choices that pass through Redlands.
 Not just a No. 1 draft pick.
 We’re talking No. 1 overall.

 Cazzie Russell comes to mind.
-That Chicago native was a three-time All-American at Michigan in those mid-1960s.
-Years later, at 54 years of age, Russell was coaching Savannah (Ga.)
+That Chicago native was a three-time All-American at Michigan in the mid-1960s.
+At 54 years of age, Russell was coaching Savannah (Ga.)
 College of Arts & Design (SCAD).

-In December 1998, SCAD came out west for a three-game trip to play Westmont College, near Santa Barbara, then Univ.
-La Verne and finally that University of Redlands.
+In December 1998, SCAD came out west for a three-game trip to play Westmont College, near Santa Barbara, University of La Verne and, finally, University of Redlands.

-Upon being hired, SCAD’s Chairman of the Board was none other than Dr. Bernie Casey, well known as an NFL All-Pro wide receiver.
-Onetime major league pitching hero Luis Tiant, who pitched in Cleveland, New York and Boston, was SCAD’s baseball coach.
+Russell said he wasn’t SCAD’s only ex-pro.
+Upon getting hired, SCAD’s Chairman of the Board was none other than Dr. Bernie Casey, who had been an NFL All-Pro receiver.
+One time major league pitching hero Luis Tiant was that school’s baseball coach.

-As for Russell, hoops fans might recall that 6-foot-5 pure shooter who helped lead those Wolverines to Final Four in both 1964 and 1965, losing in 1966 Regionals to eventual finalist Kentucky.
-A short time later, New York made Russell basketball’s No. 1 pick — just ahead of players like Lou Hudson and Dave Bing.
+As for Russell, hoops fans might recall that 6-foot-5 pure shooter who helped lead the Wolverines to that 1964 and 1965 Final Four, losing in the 1966 Regionals to eventual finalist Kentucky.
+A short time later, the New York Knicks made Russell their No. 1 pick.

 Cazzie Russell